consilience/xero-api-sdk/README.md

 Please feel free to try them out, get involved, raise issues and PRs (even if it is just to fill gaps in the documentation).**

+**Note: this package supports the Xero OAuth 1.0a API API only.
+It is derived from a fork of the `oauth1` branch of https://github.com/XeroAPI/Xero-OpenAPI with some back-ports of some fixes from the `oauth2` and `master` branches.
+This package will be replaced with an OAuth 2.0 version.**

 This package is generated from the
 [Xero OpenAPI descriptions](https://github.com/XeroAPI/Xero-OpenAPI)
 and provides: